propelling-coding/Void-gaming-tutorial/README.md

 From my understanding, the increase of vm.max_map_count has to be done because modern games create ALOT of virtual memory mappings.
 Therefore, we need to ensure that there is allowed to be a lot of memory mapped areas.

-Fsync and NTsync are newer, more optimized ways of doing what Esync achieves, however it necessary to have a fallback, hence why we still setup esync (and fsync, as I believe it to benefits from these parameters).
+Fsync and NTsync are newer, more optimized ways of doing what Esync achieves, however it necessary to have a fallback, hence why we still setup esync (and fsync, as I believe it too benefits from these parameters).

 Here are some websites for anybody interested on this topic: https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/